-The Coronavirus has created unprecedented circumstances for most businesses and their sales teams.
-While outside sales isn’t going anywhere, how and where reps operate have changed.
+COVID has created unprecedented circumstances for most businesses and their sales teams.
+While outside sales aren’t going anywhere, how and where reps operate has changed.
 Being effective during this time requires staying calm and focusing on what you can control.

 In the short-term, the crisis has put everyone under more pressure than ever.
 Whether trying to figure out how to keep their business afloat, juggling work and personal issues, or anxiety over catching the virus, everyone is more on edge.
 As a public-facing job, sales reps are more likely to take the brunt of this anxiety and have frustration taken out on them.
 However, with the right type of mindset and prospecting practices, reps can avoid much of this frustration.